Byron/trash-rs/Readme.md

 Trash is a Rust library that provides functionality to move files and folders to the operating system's Recycle Bin (or Trash or Rubbish Bin or what have you).

-The library currently supports Windows and Linux.
-Contribution to MacOS support would be very much appretiated.
+The library supports Windows, Mac and Linux.

 ## Usage